Enhancing Long Video Generation Consistency without Tuning: Preliminaries

 \subsection{Long Video Generation Methods}

 \textbf{FIFO-Diffusion and Rolling Diffusion Model} Traditionally, the video frames are generated as a whole vector, where all frames share the same magnitude of noise at each denoising step.
-FIFO-Diffusion \citep{kim2024fifo} proposes to increase the noise magnitude of the frames according to their frame indices.
-In this method, all noisy frames constitute a queue.
-After each denoising step, the first frame in the queue is fully denoised and is popped out; and another Gaussian noise frame is appended to the queue, prepared for the next step of denoising.
+FIFO-Diffusion \citep{kim2024fifo} proposes to arrange the noisy frames in a queue, and increase the noise magnitude of the frames according to their order.
+After each denoising step, the first frame in the queue is fully denoised and is popped out; and another Gaussian noise frame is appended to the queue for the next step of denoising.
 This method is suitable for long video generation since the first-in-first-out scheme can generate an infinite-length sequence in an autoregressive manner.
-A similar design is also discussed in Rolling Diffusion Model \citep{ruhe2024rolling}.
+A similar design is discussed in Rolling Diffusion Model \citep{ruhe2024rolling}.

-\textbf{StreamingT2V} StreamingT2V \cite{henschel2024streamingt2v} extends short video generation models to long video generation using an autoregressive approach.
+\textbf{StreamingT2V} StreamingT2V \citep{henschel2024streamingt2v} extends short video generation models to long video generation using an autoregressive approach.
 It trains a conditional attention module that uses selected frames from the previous chunk as conditions for the current video chunk, ensuring the smoothness across chunks.
 An appearance preservation module is trained to incorporate anchor frame conditioning, which helps maintain consistent scenes and object features throughout generated videos.

 \textbf{FreeNoise} FreeNoise \citep{qiu2023freenoise} is a training-free method for long video generation.
 By applying window-based attention fusion and local noise shuffling, it extends the number of frames generated at the same time and enhances temporal consistency in the output video.
 However, this method can only generate videos with motions of a limited scale, which is restrictive for varying contexts.